 - Intensive.
 These users integrate your service in their life, and that is the reason to treat them specially.
-Provide bonuses, invite to special events, congratulate on their birthdays, because these people may advertise your brand through the word-of-mouth and become loyal clients.
+Provide bonuses, invite to special events, congratulate on their birthdays, because these people may advertize your brand through word-of-mouth and become loyal clients.

 The example below is a reactivation email which aims to keep a user engaged.

-It is segmentation based on specific timing which is best for delivering your marketing message.
+This is segmentation based on specific timing which is best to deliver your marketing messages.

 To implement occasion-based segmentation, collect personal data from subscription forms, lead magnets, or surveys.
 These insights will help you improve the open rate of your campaigns and build a positive brand image.